stefanoschmidt1995/GWPhone/README.md

 ## What's next?

-In the next days I will develop the machinery to parse the data and polish them in a nice timeseries from which we can compute the GW signal emitted by your phone.
+In the next days, I will develop the machinery to parse the data and polish them in a nice timeseries from which we can compute the GW signal emitted by your phone.
+This pipeline could be done with `faust` or maybe with `kafka` itself.
 Hopefully this should be the _easy_ part :)